 A: Some medical providers specialize in treating motorcycle and car accident victims and delay billing for services until the conclusion of a claim or case.

 How We Can Help You: Whether you need a surgery, physical therapy, injections, imaging studies, chiropractic care, pain management, or other medical services our firm can assist in locating a doctor, orthopedic, surgeon, chiropractor, or facility to provide services to you.
 These medical providers will delay payment until the conclusion of your claim so that you have no out-of-pocket expenses while you are recovering from your injuries.

 Q: Can you recover damages for money you lost because you couldn’t work following the motorcycle collision?

 A: Yes.
 It is imperative, however, that these damages be “proved-up” or established by a preponderance of the evidence.

-How We Can Help You: Our firm can provide you with documents to give to your employer to assist you in establishing your lost wages.
+How We Can Help You: Our Dallas motorcycle accident lawyers can provide you with documents to give to your employer to assist you in establishing your lost wages.

 Q: Can you recover damages for wages you will lose in the future due to the injuries sustained in the motorcycle wreck?

 A: Yes.
 These damages are referred to as Loss of earning capacity.